Right to Access – Agency Information Guide

 If the records you are looking for are not published by us or available by informal request, you may wish to make a formal access application in writing under the Government Information (Public Access) Act 2009.
 Access applications are subject to application fees and processing charges.
 We will not however release records if there is an overriding public interest against their disclosure.

 To make a formal access request please use the access application form (PDF 112KB) or contact the Right to Access unit.
+Applications require the name of your/your client's last attended NSW government school or they will be considered invalid.
+ID and Authority is also required.
+See the application form for details.

 Counselling records are retained for longer, and searches will be conducted for these if you request them.